Day 1. Reykjavík – Stóri-Kálfalækur

 Day 2.
 Stóri Kálfalækur – Grímsstaðir

 After an introduction to the Icelandic horse and its special gaits, we start our ride into the mountains through fertile farmlands.
 We ride through grasslands and cross rocky grounds at the foot of a mountain range.
-First stop for horse changing at an old sheep round-up place.
+First stop for horse changing at an old sheep round-up paddock.

 (approx. 25km or 5h in the saddle)